tessercat/daoistic-book/daodejing/36/english.md

 just strengthens them.

 Trying to hurt them
-just helps them.
+only helps them.

 Trying to divide them
-just unites them.
+only unites them.

 They call that
 a glimmer of enlightenment.